freedomsex/self-signed-token/README.md

 I save the Token ID in the database, and the time of its creation.
 But I do not query the database if the token is not valid or expired.
 This is convenient for preventing flooding with requests, and as a simple but reliable protection against DDoS, is relatively.

+---
++**EasySignedToken** - simplified version of the token.
+Expiration time is not saved in token.
+Instead, the token _creation time_ is saved.
+During validation, the token lifetime set in the configuration is used.
+In this case, you can change the token's lifetime after its creation.

 ## Token

 `6e000eeabea27aa13a0476d656e5a15e.1560148598.70272e700a46b3040ee53f2b083e3875`